sistedes/library.manager/README.md

 ### Publish proceedings (`publish`)

-Publishes the conference proceedings in the Sistedes Digital Library, publishing one document at a time.
+Publishes the conference proceedings in the _Sistedes Digital Library_, publishing one document at a time.
 This may take some time.

 ```
 Usage: java -jar <this-file.jar> publish [-aF] -e=E-MAIL -f=FILE -p=PASSWORD